erudit/erudit-ps-documentation/docs/source/tagset/element-abstract.rst

 .. note::

   The attribute ``@abstract-type`` is not mandatory.
 The absense of this attribute means the abstract will be intrepreted as a **summary**.
-See the :ref:`compatibility-reference` documentation for more information.
+See the :ref:`compatibility-reference` documentation for more information about compatibility between :term:`Érudit Article` and :term:`Érudit PS`.

 .. note::